 Mnemonic: Lady between 2 Majors.
 The ‘L’ of lady stands for latissimus dorsi and ‘2M’ stands for pectoralis major and teres major.

-Anterior border: It begins with the lateral lip of the intertubercular sulcus, and extends down to the anterior margin of the deltoid tuberosity and end up being smooth and rounded in the lower half, wherein it ends in the radial fossa.
+It begins with the lateral lip of the intertubercular sulcus, and extends down to the anterior margin of the deltoid tuberosity and end up being smooth and rounded in the lower half, wherein it ends in the radial fossa.

 - It extends from the medial lip of the intertubercular sulcus down to the medial epicondyle.
 Its lower part is sharp and called medial supracondylar ridge.
-This ridge offers connection to medial intermuscular septum.
+This ridge offers a connection to the medial intermuscular septum.

 - A rough strip on the middle of this particular border offers insertion to the coracobrachialis muscle.